diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 ___
-## Xytech MediaPulse Order Management
+## Xytech MediaPulse Asset Creation and Order Status Plugins
 ___
 This chapter describes the features that are currently released enhancing file-based production workflows.
 Please stay tuned as many more features are in development and on the roadmap.